Chart Color Schemes

 Heathcote features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 61.2% of all households, including 15.7% couples with children, 35.4% couples without children, and 8.3% single parent families.
-Non-family households constitute the remaining 38.8%, with lone person households at 35.6% and group households comprising 3.4%.
-The median household size is 2.0 people, smaller than the Rest of Vic. average of 2.4.
+Family households constitute 61.2% of all households, including 15.7% couples with children, 35.4% couples without children, and 8.3% single parent families.
+Non-family households account for the remaining 38.8%, with lone person households at 35.6% and group households comprising 3.4%.
+The median household size is 2.0 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households